 The Main Parts of a Plant With Their Functions

-A plant is a living organism that produces food for themselves, and act as a primary food source for all life forms on earth.
-Plants are also the only source of oxygen for the maintenance of ecological balance in nature.
-Listed below are the major parts of a plant, their structures, and functions.
+A plant is a living organism that produces food for themselves and acts as the primary source of nutrition for all life forms on earth.
+Plants are also the only source of oxygen in nature.

 What are the Different Parts of a Plant

-Broadly, plants have two organ systems: i) the root system and ii) the shoot system.
+Broadly, plants have two organ systems: A) the root system and B) the shoot system.

-A typical diagram of a plant body mainly consists of three parts: i) roots, ii) stems, and iii) leaves, each having a specialized function.
-Apart from the three fundamental parts, three other vital parts of a flowering plant are i) flowers and ii) fruits.
+A typical diagram of a plant body consists of three parts: 1) roots, 2) stems, and 3) leaves, each having specialized functions.
+Apart from these basic parts, a flowering plant also contains 4) flowers and 5) fruits.

-The root system covers the underground parts of a plant, which includes the roots, tubers, and rhizomes, whereas the shoot system covers the parts found above the ground, which consists of the leaves, stems, flowers, and fruits.
+The root system covers the underground parts of a plant, which include the roots, tubers, and rhizomes, whereas the shoot system consists of parts found above the ground, such as leaves, stems, flowers, and fruits.

-Part of a plant that lies below the surface of the soil.
-The apical part of a root (root apex) is covered by a covering known as root cap.
+It is the part that lies below the surface of the soil.
+The top part of a root (root apex) is covered by a covering known as root cap.

 - Absorbing water and minerals from the soil